zaytec/Recruitment-2023/README.md

 Task - 01 | Translator | Easy | [Click Here](https://github.com/CCube-Club/Recruitment-2023/tree/ba3737490fb82eb78f1427f9d3cb1a64312d9472/Web%20Tasks/Translator%20CCube%20Easy)
 Task - 02 | Flower for Sita | Medium | [Click Here](https://github.com/CCube-Club/Recruitment-2023/tree/ba3737490fb82eb78f1427f9d3cb1a64312d9472/Web%20Tasks/Flower%20for%20Sita%20CCube%20Medium)
 Task - 04 | Doorbhash | Hard | [Click Here](https://github.com/CCube-Club/Recruitment-2023/tree/ba3737490fb82eb78f1427f9d3cb1a64312d9472/Web%20Tasks/Doorbhash%20CCube%20Hard)

+## Instructions

+- All the tasks are theme-based, centered around the Ramayana.
+- The selection criteria differ for participants; the criteria are as follows:
+    - 1st Year - Participants need to complete all the easy and medium tasks.
+[Completing more tasks is always appreciated.]
+    - 2nd Year - Participants need to complete all the easy and medium tasks, and at least one hard task from the domain in which they are willing to progress.
+    - 3rd Year - Participants need to complete all the easy and medium tasks, and at least two hard tasks from the domain in which they are willing to progress.
+- All these tasks must be submitted before the deadline.